Edit this page

 This variable can also be defined inside a .env file.

 Monorepos can help us group code in a single repository.
 That includes apps but also separate packages.
 They also don't need to be published.
 The Expo repository uses this as well.
-All the Expo SDK packages live inside the packages/ folder in our repo.
-It helps us test the code inside one of our apps/ before we publish them.
+All the Expo SDK packages live inside the packages directory in our repo.
+It helps us test the code inside one of our apps directory before we publish them.

-Let's go back to the root and create the packages/ folder.
-This folder can contain all the separate packages that you want to make.
-Once you are inside this folder, we need to add a new subfolder.
-The subfolder is a separate package that we can use inside our app.
+Let's go back to the root and create the packages directory.
+This directory can contain all the separate packages that you want to make.
+Once you are inside this directory, we need to add a new sub-directory.
+The sub-directory is a separate package that we can use inside our app.
 In the example below, we named it cool-package.

 # And create the new package